sehrgutesoftware/db-backup/README.md

 # db-backup

-Docker image with all the necessary utilities to backup a Postgres or MariaDB/MySQL database to S3, with optional GPG encryption.
+Docker image with all the necessary utilities to backup a Postgresm MariaDB/MySQL or MongoDB database to S3, with optional GPG encryption.
 The image is based on alpine.
 It contains:

 - pg_dump / pg_dumpall
 - mysqldump
+- mongodump
 - various compressors (gzip, bzip2, xz, lzip, zstd) along with their parallel versions, if available
 - gpg
 - mcli (minio client) for S3 uploads